 AirPods are one of the most visible and popular earbud models on the market.
 This is due to the Apple brand that’s become synonymous with quality for electronics.

-Battery life is great, starting at 24 hours for the charging case and 4.5 hours for the earbuds themselves.
-However, as is common for Apple products, this battery capacity does seem to decrease a bit more rapidly than with other products.
+Battery life is excellent, starting at 24 hours for the charging case and 4.5 hours for the earbuds themselves.
+However, as is common for Apple products, this battery capacity seems to decrease a bit more rapidly than other products.

 AirPods have active noise cancelation and adaptive EQ that provides great sound and helps prevent ear problems that result from motorcycle engines and highway noise.

 - Long battery life

 - Battery capacity decreases quickly